Isysxp/ESP32_11_FFS_24/README.md

 <br>
 NB: Change the SSID and Password in ESP_Telnet.cpp to match your router. <br>
 NNB: If your are using the Arduino IDE, rename the root folder to ESP32_11_FFS for the app to load correctly. <br>
+NNNNNB: I strongly suggest you read up about Ultrix 3.1.
+This was the last of the none split I/D PDP11 operating systems.<br>
+Also, you will need to solder a bridge on the top of the board marked 'RGB' then when the blue LED flashes you can rest assured that the flash in being trashed!!!!
 <br>

 Ian Schofield August 2024<br>